Team Impact AND CommunIty Outreach

 Robotex International Competition

 In our club hours, our Mechanics Mentor gives 10 of our team members Arduino lectures.
 With what the members learned in the club hours, they will prepare and give lessons to their classmates during their Computer Science lessons.
-The classes will consist of making a led light up, turning on a buzzer, rotating a servo, making an ultrasonic sensor that will measure a length and making a running button.
+The classes will consist of making a led light up, turning on a buzzer, rotating a servo, making an ultrasonic sensor that measures a certain length and making a running button.

 A smaller team from within HisarCS created an educational robot for elementary school kids.
 The robot called Pomelo equips kids with basic algorithmic skills and increases the efficiency of the classroom environment.
 Pomelo encourages kids to use technology as an interactive learning tool instead of a form of addictive entertainment while creating a more cooperative and social classroom environment.